huangynn/FaceTracker/readme.md

+# Fork change

+In this fork, little bug fixed, OpenCV2 is replaced by OpenCV3.0

+BugFree: tested under OSX + OpenCV3.0

 # FaceTracker

 FaceTracker is a library for deformable face tracking written in C++ using OpenCV 2, authored by [Jason Saragih](http://jsaragih.org/) and maintained by [Kyle McDonald](http://kylemcdonald.net/).